-DMV can accept mail adjudication requests received online, received by US mail or received in-person during walk-in hearings (for parking tickets only).
-Directions for all methods are listed below (note you can only use one method to adjudicate a ticket, and you then waive your right to use any other method once a hearing decision has been received):
+DMV can accept parking ticket adjudication requests received online, received by US mail, or received in-person during walk-in hearings (for parking tickets only).
+Instructions for all methods are listed below (note you can only use one method to adjudicate a ticket).

-You may contest a parking ticket by mail or by appearing at a walk-in hearing within 60 calendar days of the ticket issue date.
-If you do not contest or pay your ticket within 30 calendar days of receiving the ticket, a penalty equal to the fine will be added, and you may lose your opportunity to have a hearing.
-If the ticket is more than 60 days old, you may submit a Motion to Vacate Judgment [PDF] to determine whether you may still contest the ticket.
-However, your Motion to Vacate Judgment must be received within 120 calendar days from the date the ticket was issued.
+You may contest a parking ticket within 60 calendar days of the ticket issue date.
+If you do not contest or pay your ticket within 30 calendar days of the ticket issue date, a penalty equal to the fine will be added, and you may lose your opportunity to have a hearing.
+If the ticket is more than 60 days old, you may submit a Motion to Vacate [PDF] to determine whether you may still contest the ticket.
+However, your Motion to Vacate must be received within 120 calendar days from the date the ticket was issued.
 In accordance with District law, if you submit payment for a ticket fine, you can no longer adjudicate the ticket; therefore, if you are within the 120 days of the ticket being issued and you want to dispute the penalty, you should not pay any portion of the ticket.

-Most parking tickets in the District are written by the Department of Public Works.
-If you receive a parking ticket issued by DPW, you may visit www.dpw.dc.gov then click on TICPIX to see images of the violation and resulting ticket.
+Most parking tickets in the District are written by the Department of Public Works (DPW).
+If you receive a parking ticket issued by DPW, you may visit www.dpw.dc.gov, then click on TICPIX to see images of the violation and resulting ticket.
 The images will be posted 72 hours after a ticket is issued, but not all violations will have associated images.

 - Admit = Payment of the fine